 - A11.
-Unless the Applicant and the applicable authority agree otherwise, the Applicant must: - (a) repair, or pay the full costs associated with repairing, any public infrastructure that is damaged by the development; and - (b) relocate, or pay the full costs associated with relocating, any public infrastructure that needs to be relocated as a result of the development.
+Unless the Applicant and the applicable authority agree otherwise, the Applicant must: - repair, or pay the full costs associated with repairing, any public infrastructure that is damaged by the (a) development: and - relocate, or pay the full costs associated with relocating, any public infrastructure that needs to be relocated as a result of the development.